 208 [ARTS] Introduction to Digital Cinema 3 A practical introduction to the technological and cultural transformations driving the evolution of cinematic techniques from the birth of motion pictures to emerging technology.
 Typically offered Fall.

-209 Introduction to Data Visualization 3 An introduction to the tools and methods of data visualization in multiple contexts.
+209 (Effective through Summer 2023) Introduction to Data Visualization 3 An introduction to the tools and methods of data visualization in multiple contexts.
 (Crosslisted course offered as DTC 209, DATA 209.)
 Typically offered Fall.

 330 Social Media Case Studies 3 Inquiry into ways businesses and individuals use social media as a marketing tool with special emphasis on media impact.
 Typically offered Spring.